Brand Positioning Status

 ■ Investor

-US Remote Patient Monitoring market: $48.5B (2025) to $137B (2033), 19.2% CAGR.
-SwitzerHealth provides continuous, contactless vital sign monitoring interpreted by clinical professionals.
+National untapped care management opportunity in SNFs: $190M–$310M annually from 240,000+ underserved dual-eligible long-stay residents.
+Adjacent RPM market: $48.5B (2025), 12–19% CAGR.
+SwitzerHealth delivers technology-enabled clinical services with predictable MRR and ARR per facility.
 Built on FDA-cleared technology validated to predict over 75% of hospital transfers up to 7 days in advance.
 Practice-ownership model creates higher-margin moat.
-Utah-first density strategy, dual-eligible billing model, multi-geography expansion.
+Utah-first density strategy with $850K–$2M addressable in-state.

 Pain points: Market timing · Defensibility · Unit economics